simonbates/procdraw-old/README.md

 $ ctest --output-on-failure
 ```

-Running procdraw from Emacs
+Running Procdraw from Emacs
 ---------------------------

-Configure procdraw as the inferior lisp program:
+Configure Procdraw as the inferior lisp program:

 ```
 (setq inferior-lisp-program "/path/to/procdraw")